Vehicle insurance in France: Consequences of offences and frauds

 In 2019, the insured vehicle file (FVA) was created to combat uninsured driving.

 In 2020, uninsured drivers caused 27,332 victims, including 7,984 bodily injury victims, 128 of whom died, at a cost of 106.3 million euros, according to the FGAO.

 In 2020, 60% of uninsured motorists were under 35.
-The departments where uninsured accidents occur are mainly Seine-Saint-Denis, Val-de-Marne and Bouches-du-Rhône.
+The departments where uninsured crashes occur are mainly Seine-Saint-Denis, Val-de-Marne and Bouches-du-Rhône.

 Insurance market

 The vehicle insurance market represents around 10% of the French insurance market.
 But it's also a closely related economy.

 With the liberalization and opening up of the insurance market in 1994, the French vehicle insurance market is legally required to enable consumers to take out insurance policies on the European Union market, and to enable insurance professionals to enter new markets.
 However, in practice, in 2014, vehicle insurance in France only insures French policyholders, and French policyholders can only insure with vehicle insurance companies in France.